 - ‘Manager’ meaning ‘one who directs or controls’.
 It’s a term that stretches back to around the same time, the 1580s.
 It gained a more specific sense in 1705 as ‘one charged with conducting a house of business or public institution.’2

-Hence, interim manager means a person charged with conducting an organisation, or part of it, for a particular period of time.
+Hence, interim manager’s meaning is a person charged with conducting an organisation, or part of it, for a particular period of time.

-(Note: if you are looking for an interim manager for your organisation, we are a leading provider of interim management)
+(Note: if you are looking for an interim manager, have a look at our interim management services.)

 Interim CEO Meaning

-An interim CEO is an external individual selected by an organisation’s board of directors to be chief executive during a time of transition.
+An interim CEO means an external individual selected by the board to be chief executive during a time of transition.

-The difference between an acting CEO and an interim CEO is that the ‘acting’ CEO is unlikely to make any substantial changes or initiate any new projects or initiatives.
+The difference between an “acting” and an “interim” is that the ‘acting’ chief executive is unlikely to make any substantial changes or initiate any new projects or initiatives.
 They are simply there as a caretaker.
-In fact, an ‘acting CEO’ may not be a CEO by background at all.
+In fact, an ‘acting CEO’ may not be a chief executive by background at all.
 Rather, it is someone senior from within the business who understands how its primary operations work in detail.
 Someone the board is trusting to keep things running smoothly.

-An interim CEO however, is from outside of the business but with a long pedigree as a chief executive.
+An interim, however, is from outside of the business but with a long pedigree as a chief executive.
 They are someone who will act confidently in steering the organisation to a new future.
-Likely, they will not have a deep understanding of the organisation to begin with.
+Likely, they will not have a deep understanding of the business to begin with.
 However, they will rapidly develop one.
-In the meantime, he or she will know how to work with a leadership team to achieve an organisation’s objectives.
+In the meantime, he or she will know how to work with a leadership team to achieve objectives.

-The advantage of the interim CEO over the acting CEO is that the interim will be very comfortable leading change and transformation within the organisation during the transition period – meaning they are often the better option. (see what benefits interim manager)
+The advantage of the interim over the acting chief executive is that the interim will be very comfortable leading change and transformation during the transition period – meaning they are often the better option. (see what benefits interim manager for the other advantages)

 In short, an acting CEO will typically provide continuity during a transition period.
-An interim CEO, on the other hand, will seek to capitalise on opportunities to change the organisation for the better.
+An interim chief executive, on the other hand, will seek to capitalise on opportunities to change the organisation for the better.

 Interim managing director meaning

-An interim managing director is an external individual selected by an organisation’s board of directors to be managing director for a period of transition.
+An interim managing director means an external individual selected by the board to be managing director for a period of transition.

-(Often an ‘acting managing director’ may not be a managing director by background at all.
+(Often they may not be a managing director by background at all.
 Rather, they will be someone senior from within the business who understands how its primary operations work in detail.
 Invariably, they will be someone the board is trusting to make modest adjustments to keep things ticking along.)

-An interim managing director however will be an external individual (see what is an interim manager).
-And they will be someone with a sizeable track-record as managing director in other organisations.
+An interim, however, will be an external individual (see what is an interim manager).
+And they will be someone with a sizeable track-record as managing director in other businesses.
 Typically, he or she will have more experience than most managing directors who occupy permanent roles.
 This is so the organisation can be confident that they are being steered effectively towards a new future.

-The advantage of the interim managing director over the acting managing director is that the interim will be very comfortable leading change and transformation within the organisation during the transition period – meaning they can provide additional stability.
+The advantage of an ‘interim’ over the acting is that the interim will be very comfortable leading change and transformation during the transition period – meaning they can provide additional stability.

 Interim general manager meaning